beling/MPHF-Experiments/README.md

 ### Reproducing results from the paper *PHast - Perfect Hashing made fast*

+(Piotr Beling, Peter Sanders, *PHast -- Perfect Hashing made fast*, SIAM Symposium on Algorithm Engineering and Experiments ALENEX26, 2026; [preprint available on arXiv](https://arxiv.org/abs/2504.17918))

 First, [clone the repository](#cloning-the-repository), [compile the software](#compiling-and-running-the-experiments-directly), and change to `build` directory:
 ``` sh
 cd ./build
 ```

-Data for plots (for 50M keys and single thread) can be obtained using the `Comparison` program.
+Data for plots, for *50M* keys (`--numKeys 50M`) and single thread (`--numThreads 1`) can be obtained using the `Comparison` program.
 It can be run separately for individual algorithms (note that all these calculations may take several days):
 ``` sh
 ./Comparison --seed 1234 --numKeys 50M --numThreads 1 --numQueries 3 --rustPHastPlusWrapEF
 ./Comparison --seed 1234 --numKeys 50M --numThreads 1 --numQueries 3 --rustPHastPlusWrapC